 ~ 2 Corinthians 3:7,11 ~

 Again, the word translated fading and fades away is katargeo, which means "to render inoperative."
+The entire Law faded away at the death of Jesus - even the Ten Commandments which, in verse 7, represents the entire Law.

 The Mosaic command to circumcise became inoperative when the entire Law became inoperative; yet, circumcision is still enjoined upon Jewish males because it is the token of the prior Abrahamic Covenant, which still stands.
 A parallel situation exists with the Sabbath command as it was enjoined upon Israel before it was incorporated into the Ten Commandments (Exodus 16:4-5,23-30; Exodus 20).
 It would be logical to conclude that the abolition of the Law has no bearing on the prior Sabbath commandment, and that it should still be obeyed; yet, this is not the case.
 New Testament teaching to the contrary will be explored below.